fluxcd/flux2/rfcs/kubernetes-oci/README.md

   --revision="$(git branch --show-current)/$(git rev-parse HEAD)"
 ```

-The Flux CLI with produce artifacts of type `"application/vnd.docker.distribution.manifest.v2+json`
+The Flux CLI will produce artifacts of type `application/vnd.docker.distribution.manifest.v2+json`
 which ensures compatibility with container registries that don't support custom OCI media types.

 The directory pointed to by `--path` is archived and compressed in the `tar+gzip` format